SasanTazayoni/Rock-paper-scissors-No-UI/README.md

 # 4-Main-JavaScript-project

-Here is a link to the website: https://sasantazayoni.github.io/Rock-paper-scissors-No-UI/
+You can play the game here: https://sasantazayoni.github.io/Rock-paper-scissors-No-UI/